Discraft Magnet Putter Review Verdict That Still Rings True

 Discraft Magnet flight numbers and stability

 Discraft lists Magnet stability at 0.
-That means neutral in calm air with gentle, predictable fade as speed drops.
-Community flight numbers are often quoted around speed 2, glide 3, a hint of turn, and a light finish.
-Treat it as a straight putter with touchy workability rather than a beefy wind fighter.
+That means neutral stability in calm air with a mild, honest fade as speed drops.
+Community numbers often read speed 2 glide 3 fade 0 with a hint of turn.
+Treat it as a straight disc golf putter with touchy workability, not a wind fighter.

-• Holds hyzer or anhyzer lines on approaches without drama
+• Holds hyzer or anhyzer on approaches without drama

-• Seasoned copies beat into slow-turning, touch shots
+• Seasoned disc beats into slow turning touch shots

 Discraft Magnet approach disc and short-range driver

 The Magnet shines as an approach tool.
 From 40 to 200 feet, it flies true on flat releases and lands softly.
 Think straight float with a modest, honest finish.
-As a short-range driver, it can thread gaps where midranges start to flare.
-Expect control more than raw distance, and smooth releases more than power rips.
+As a short-range driver, it threads gaps where midranges start to flare.
+Expect control more than distance, and smooth releases more than power rips.

 • Soft plastics sit down near the pin instead of skidding

-• Seasoned Magnet delivers gentle turnovers on touch shots
+• Seasoned Magnet gives gentle turnovers on touch shots

 Discraft Magnet wind resistance and real-world tips

 In light breeze, the neutral stability keeps lines tidy.
-In a stiff headwind, add hyzer or switch to a firmer, more stable putter.
+In a stiff headwind, add a headwind hyzer or switch to a firmer, more stable putter.
 Crosswinds are manageable thanks to the shallow profile, though nose angle matters.
-The rule of thumb, if your hat is thinking of leaving, reach for something beefier.
+Rule of thumb, if your hat is thinking of leaving, pick something beefier.

-• Use a touch more hyzer into headwinds
+• Add a touch more hyzer into headwinds

-• Keep nose down to avoid glidey lifts in crosswinds
+• Keep nose angle down to avoid glidey lifts in crosswinds

 • Choose firmer plastic when the forecast gets lively